pingswept/me30-website/content/logistics/syllabus.md

 ### Electronics kits

-Essentially, we'll give you a [bunch of stuff](http://andnowforelectronics.com/logistics/kit/) (yours to keep!) and ask for some payment in return (but can help those who need it).
+Essentially, we'll give you a [bunch of stuff](http://andnowforelectronics.com/logistics/kit/) (yours to keep except for the multimeter!) and ask for some payment in return (but can help those who need it).
 We've partnered with Arduino to develop a custom kit just for this course.
 You'll pick up your kit or have it delivered to you, and you will be charged half its cost - $95 - as a course materials fee (financial assistance is available).
 The total cost of the kit is $190, but for Fall 2020, a generous gift to the Mechanical Engineering department has covered the other half.
 Please keep track of and take good care of your components and equipment.

 If the cost is a hardship, the department can help.
 Please read the section below about financial constraints.